PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 Evaluates to true if a is true or if b is true or if both a and b are true; otherwise evaluates to false.

+Both AND and OR require Boolean operands on *both* sides; a non-Boolean operand is a runtime error, for example `1 AND TRUE`.
+They still short-circuit, so `FALSE AND b` and `TRUE OR b` never evaluate `b` at all.

 `NOT a`

 Evaluates to true if a is false; otherwise evaluates to false.